Customer Comes First

 - A thoughtful and respectful hiring process.
-This is not a gatekeeping exercise: we actively seek new perspectives to learn from regardless of background.
+This is not a gatekeeping exercise: we actively seek new perspectives to learn from, regardless of background.
 We aim to represent daily responsibilities in our questions and exercises.
 We do our best to ensure you feel comfortable enough to show us your strengths.
 We are flexible where possible to account for different life circumstances (i.e. offering the option to take an assignment home or complete it live).
-We expect this to be a mutual process where you are counter-interviewing us.
+We expect this to be a mutual process where you are interviewing us as well.

 - Structured onboarding.
 We iterate on this with every new hire, but we approach onboarding like interviewing: deliver clear expectations with the requisite support (i.e. dedicated onboarding buddies) and maintain a welcoming environment to ensure success.
 We value new hires not only for their ability to help grow the business, but also because they're in the best position to draw attention to outdated processes, missing documentation, or needed context.

 - Open lines of communication to leadership.
 It's not just that leaders make themselves available to employees – they are actively engaged.
 Render's leaders offer transparency into company challenges, wins, and seek input within and outside their area of expertise.
-Learn more about our CEO, Anurag Goel, and VP of Engineering, Uma Chingunde.
+Learn more about our leadership team:

 - A commitment to compensation parity.
 Our leadership regularly reviews and compares internal compensation to market data.
 Fairness is an important principle for us and this ensures we maintain consistency between new and existing Renders in the same role.